 -

-The financial manager sets procedures regarding how the finance team will process and distribute financial data, like invoices, payments and reports, with security and accuracy.
-These written procedures also outline who is responsible for making financial decisions at the company — and who signs off on those decisions.
+The financial manager sets procedures regarding how the finance team will process and distribute financial data, such as invoices, payments, and reports, with security and accuracy.
+These written procedures also outline who is responsible for making financial decisions at the company and who signs off on those decisions.

 Functions of Financial Management

 Managing cash flow is also key.
-The financial manager must make sure there’s enough cash on hand for day-to-day operations, like paying workers and purchasing raw materials for production.
-This involves overseeing cash as it flows both in and out of the business, a practice called cash management.
+The financial manager must make sure there’s enough cash on hand for day-to-day operations, such as paying workers and purchasing raw materials for production.
+This involves overseeing cash as it flows in and out of the business, a practice called cash management.

 5 Tips to Improve Your Accounts Receivable Turnover Ratio |